bakame-php/cron-expression/README.md

 echo $cron->dayOfWeek()->toString();  //displays '2-5'
 ```

-It is possible to also use an associative array using the same index as the one returned by `ExpressionParser::parse` method
+It is possible to also use an associative array using the same index as the one returned by `Expression::toArray` or `Expression::fields` methods

 ```php
 <?php